 - Household hazardous waste programs

 - Solid waste facilities (transfer stations, recycling centers and landfills)

-- Retail stores

-- Material reuse stores
+- Retail stores and material reuse stores

+- PaintCare events

 - Direct pickup of large volumes

-- PaintCare events

 All eligible locations are invited to participate as paint drop-off sites, provided they have adequate space for at least two paint collection bins.
 The bin storage space must be secure, inaccessible to the public, have an impermeable surface, and be protected from the elements.